dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 (\#eq:froc-meanings-theta-afroc)
 \end{equation}
 ```

+Since every lesion is assigned a rating, albeit negative infinity for an unmarked lesion, the null set conditioning for marked lesions is not needed.

 ### Upper limit for AFROC FOM-statistic

 The FOM-statistic $\theta_{\text{AFROC}}$ achieves its highest value, unity, if and only if every lesion is rated higher than any mark on non-diseased cases, for then the $\psi$ function always yields unity, and the summations yield :